Skip to main content

 Benefits of Forming a Nonprofit Organization

-One benefit of running a nonprofit is tax exemption under the internal revenue code.
-If your nonprofit organization has 501(c)(3) status under the tax code, you may be able to avoid income tax when you file with the IRS (Internal Revenue Service).
+Forming a nonprofit comes with many advantages.
+First, they don't pay federal tax on money that goes towards their cause.
+One benefit of running a nonprofit is tax exemption under the Internal Revenue Code.
+If your nonprofit organization has 501(c)(3) status under the tax code, you may be able to avoid income tax when you file with the Internal Revenue Service (IRS).
+This is because they are exempt nonprofits.

 Charitable organizations must follow the rules laid out by the government.
 Nonprofit organizations that are tax-exempt under 501(c)(3) are not allowed to campaign for candidates running for public office.

-A legal entity can change its status.
+Sometimes, nonprofits want to become for-profit companies.
+Changing this status is tricky, but it's possible.
 For example, a nonprofit organization may become a for-profit corporation.
 Forms must be filed to change the status of your organization with the appropriate government agency.
+Work with the secretary of state's office.
+Make sure you meet all of the rules for the new type of business.

 Need Help?
 Seek an Attorney